-2021/22 £'000 2022/23 £'000 450 Repayments of long and short term borrowing Total cash outflow from financing activities 750 750
+2021/22 £'000 2022/23 £'000 450 Repayments of long and short term borrowing 750 450 Total cash outflow from financing activities 750

-Hampshire & Isle of Wight FIRE & RESCUE AUTHORITY NOTE 27.
+NOTE 27.
 ACCOUNTING POLICIES AND CRITICAL JUDGEMENTS IN APPLYING ACCOUNTING POLICIES

 General principles

 The Statement of Accounts summarises the Authority's transactions for the relevant financial year and its position at the relevant year end of 31 March.
 It has been prepared in accordance with the Accounts and Audit Regulations 2015 and the Code of Practice on Local Authority Accounting in the United Kingdom (the Code) which is based on International Financial Reporting Standards (IFRS).